Claire-LHV/My-Python-work-back-in-Uni/README.md

-# My-Python-work-back-in-Uni
+# Uni-Data-Science_JupiterNotebook
-This reposittory is a copy of a part of my work for a Data Science unit when I was in Uni.
+This repository illustrates a selected part of my work in University for a Data Science unit.
+* HeatmapsforOpaldata.ipynb shows the steps from opening data files to making heatmaps and interpret the results.
+* Portfolio1.ipnyb shows analysis of data on cycling which includes heart rate, temprature, energy (in watts), etc. using basic statistics and graphs.
+* Portfolio2.ipnyb replicates results of a research on household applicances energy usage.